US engineering company

 The decision has been open for months.
 Every meeting circles it.
 The numbers are getting worse while everyone agrees something must be done.
 Nobody names what it actually is.

 The job is to catch the structural mistake you cannot see because you are inside it.
 Name it in language that cannot be unheard.
 Let the real decision surface.
 Close it.
-The conversation is the product.
+The call and the written read after are the product.

 Every engagement is application-gated.
 Every engagement starts with the decision, never with a calendar.